Customer churn prediction has been a difficult endeavor for many modern marketers.

 - Only 30% of executives and board of directors members consider customer satisfaction a top priority for their brands today. — Deloitte

 - Improving customer loyalty and retention is primary objective for just 38% of retailers and ecommerce companies. — BRP Consulting

-TL;DR: Those who fail to forecast when certain customers will churn or focus on bolstering their retention rates will only continue to see their audiences flock to competitors, both in the short term and over a long period (basically, as long as they fail to respond appropriately).
+TL;DR: Those who fail to forecast and calculate customer churn and bolster their retention rates will only continue to see their audiences flock to competitors, both in the short term and over a long period (basically, as long as they fail to respond appropriately).